ndsev/zserio/doc/ZserioLanguageOverview.md

 In the example above, `EXECUTABLE` is auto-assigned to 1, `READABLE` is manually assigned to 2 and the `WRITABLE` is assigned by finding the first unused bit to value 4.

 A bitmask type provides its own lexical scope.
-The member names must be unique within each bitmask type.
+The value names must be unique within each bitmask type.
-In expressions outside of the defining type, bitmask members must always be prefixed by the type name and a dot, e.g. `Permission.WRITABLE`.
+In expressions outside of the defining type, bitmask values must always be prefixed by the type name and a dot, e.g. `Permission.WRITABLE`.

 Bitmasks support all basic bit operations: